zar-moethu/global-education-systems-python/README.md

 | `WESP`                   | World Economic Situation and Prospects|

 **Note:**
 Other decomposed KOF indicators (e.g. KOFGIdf, KOFTrGIdj, etc.) exist in the full dataset but are not used in this study for simplicity and relevance.
-This project focuses on understanding how globalisation and higher education metrics relate to inbound student mobility and university rankings.
+This project focused on understanding how globalisation and higher education metrics relate to inbound student mobility and university rankings.

 ### 3. Data Cleaning and Preparation
 - Checked for missing values across selected features/variables